Healthdirect Free Australian health advice you can count on.

 • they might not realise how their words affect you

-• conflict is usually at its worst during teenage years and is a sign your child is maturing
+• conflict is usually at its worst during teenage years, and is a sign that your child is maturing

-It's important that you act as a positive role model for your child.
-One way is to demonstrate positive ways of dealing with difficult emotions and constructive ways of resolving conflicts.
-You can:
+It's important to be a positive role model for your child.
+Try to demonstrate positive ways of dealing with difficult emotions and resolving conflicts:

 • Keep calm even when you are angry.

-• Listen to your child — make eye contact and avoid interrupting them.
+• Listen to your child and avoid interrupting them.

 • Try to understand their perspective, even if you have a different opinion.